Appalachian State vs. Troy NCAA Football Odds, Plays and Insights | November 20, 2021

 Over/Under Insights

-- Appalachian State and its opponents have combined to put up more than 51.5 points in eight of 10 games this season.
+- Appalachian State has combined with its opponents to put up more than 51.5 points in eight of 10 games this season.

 - The 44.8 combined points per game that these two squads have allowed this season are 6.7 fewer than the 51.5 total in this contest.

-- The average total in Mountaineers games this season is 57.4, 5.9 points above Saturday's total of 51.5.
+- The average total in Mountaineers games this season is 57.4, 5.9 points above Saturday's over/under of 51.5.

 - In 2021, games involving the Trojans have averaged a total of 50.1 points, 1.4 fewer than this game's set over/under.